sdv-dev/SDV/_sources/developer_guides/sdv/tabular.rst.txt

    c.
 Use the Table metadata to transform the sampled data back to the original format by passing
       the data to its ``revert_transform`` method.
 This will also revert any transformations performed by the Constraints that use the ``transform`` strategy.
    d.
-If there is any Constraint that is useing the ``reject_sampling`` strategy, use the
+If there is any Constraint that is using the ``reject_sampling`` strategy, use the
       Table metadata to drop the invalid rows and repeat steps ``b`` and ``c`` until enough valid rows have been generated.